ml5js/ml5-website-v01/docs/examples-custom-regression.md

   video = createCapture(VIDEO);
   // Append it to the videoContainer DOM element video.hide();
-  // Extract the features from Mobilenet featureExtractor = ml5.featureExtractor('Mobilenet', modelReady);
+  // Extract the features from MobileNet featureExtractor = ml5.featureExtractor('MobileNet', modelReady);
   // Create a new regressor using those features and give the video we want to use regressor = featureExtractor.regression(video);
   // Create the UI buttons